 - Be mindful of your students’ pronunciation while listening

-- if you speak fast, slow down
+- talk fast, slow down

-- if specific sounds or words are challenging for you or your students: notice them and take note to remember them so that you recognise them next time
+- specific sounds or words are challenging for you or your students: notice them and take note to remember them so that you recognise them next time

 - know which accent, dialect and pronunciation features you have and identify which aspects might be new to your students; how will they be different from what your students know now?

 How to be more mindful about your pronunciation in your English classes.

 Mindful pronunciation in your English yoga classes is something all English speakers need to do.
 The way we pronounce is so diverse that even native speakers within one place can need to think twice about what the other person is saying.
 For example, the letter ‘r’ is pronounced so differently in some regions of the UK that a Scottish person might need to remember that their English friend doesn’t pronounce it at all.
 Instead, they make the ‘schwa’ sound /ə/ which sounds a bit like the word ‘a’, but some people in Scotland will roll the ‘r’ strongly.
 So, when the English friend says the word ‘poor’ when talking about taxes, for example, the Scottish friend might hear ‘paw’!
 But they now need to assume, given that the context is people, not animals, that their friend means ‘poor’.